 Or also some unnamed phenomena very similar to the “Ball Lightning”, which has many reports.

 Similar event the other side of the planet

-Glowing reddish balls in different sort of sizes from smaller sparkles up to the size of basketballs rise from the water up to a couple of hundred metres before disappearing.
+Glowing reddish balls in different sorts of sizes from smaller sparkles up to the size of basketballs rise from the water up to a couple of hundred meters before disappearing.

 The number of fireballs reported varies between tens and thousands per night.